BryantCabrera/education-program-app/README.md

 </details>

-## OPTIONAL: Create Your Docker Image for Local Testing
+## OPTIONAL: Create Your Docker Image for Local Testing (Docker not used for this project)

 This service can deployed using docker.
 A Dockerfile is included which can be used to build it into a production grade docker image.